TankerHQ/spec/protocol.md

 ### Passphrase

 The *user* provides a passphrase when registering a new [Verification Method].
 The passphrase will be hashed by *Tanker Core* before sending it to the *Tanker server*.
-The *Tanker server* will rehash with a salt the received hashed passphrase before storing it alongside the user's [Verification Key].
+The *Tanker server* will rehash with a salt the received hashed passphrase before storing it alongside the user's encrypted [Verification Key].

 When the *user* needs to [register a new device](#device-registration), they will provide their passphrase. *Tanker Core* will hash the passphrase before sending it to the *Tanker server*.
 Then, the *Tanker server* will rehash with the seed the received hashed passphrase and match this result with the stored passphrase.
 If they match, the *Tanker server* will return the encrypted [Verification Key].